Idered/Editr.js/README.md

 Editr is open source HTML, CSS and JavaScript playgrond that you can host on your server.

-*It's still in beta and might be buggy.*
+**It's still in beta and might be buggy.**

+* based on ACE Editor
+* easy setup
+* supports multiple editors on one page
+* configuration via JS object or HTML attributes

 ## Installation